 Get Involved at Albany Unitarian Universalist!

 Make Connections through social events: There are many ways to meet people and make connections at Albany UU try some that appeal to you!
-(Check our publications for dates, times, locations, and details.
+(Check out Windows Weekly for dates, times, locations, and details.
 Information below may change from time to time.)

-6 to 9 at 6:09: Circle Dinners provide the opportunity to socialize over a delicious potluck dinner in a private home and become better acquainted with fellow UUs.
-Everyone is welcome, singles and couples alike, regardless of dietary restrictions.
+Circle Dinners provide the opportunity to socialize over a delicious potluck dinner in a private home and become better acquainted with fellow UUs.
+Everyone who has been vaccinated for Covid-19 is welcome, singles and couples alike, regardless of dietary restrictions.
 We can also provide rides, as needed.
 Watch our publications for the next dinner date and sign-up information.
-Circle dinners are hosted approximately eight dates per year, at multiple locations.
+Circle dinners are hosted approximately four dates per year, at multiple locations.
+We will also continue to hold virtual Circle Dinners for those who cannot attend in person.

-Walker Book Club: We offer a potluck supper and book discussion on the second Sunday of every month at 5:30 p.m. in Channing Hall.
-Read our newsletters to find out what the upcoming book title and dates are!
+Walker Book Club: We offer a potluck supper and book discussion on the second Sunday of every month (September to June) at 5:30 PM in Channing Hall.
+Check out Windows Weekly to find out what the upcoming book title and dates are!

 Personal Growth and Development